 The country has its own strong literary heritage and has also attracted many of the world’s greatest writers.
-Swiss born literati include Jean Jacques Rousseau, Madame de Staël and Johanna Spyri, author of Heidi, who all influenced world literature.
-Later Swiss writers include crime novelist Hansjörg Schneider and poet and novelist Robert Walser, whom Herman Hesse and Franz Kafka admired deeply.
+Swiss born literati include Jean-Jacques Rousseau, Madame de Staël and Johanna Spyri, author of Heidi, who all influenced world literature.
+Later Swiss writers include crime novelist Hansjörg Schneider and poet and novelist Robert Walser, whom Hermann Hesse and Franz Kafka admired deeply.
 Among foreigners the Shelleys and Byron escaped calumny back home.
 Mary Shelley invented Frankenstein here.
-For Voltaire Switzerland was a haven after his outspoken writings were attacked in France.
+For Voltaire, Switzerland was a haven after his outspoken writings were attacked in France.
 Dickens happily roamed its vineyards knowing his Little Dorrit would find peace there.
 Robert Louis Stevenson sought a lung cure in Switzerland.
 Sir Arthur Conan Doyle thought its precipices suitable for a Sherlockian death.
 Mark Twain found comedy here for a travel book.
 Tolkien was inspired by its awesome landscapes.
 Hermann Hesse was profoundly influenced by the stunning scenery of Montagnola.
 Anita Brookner found her ideal ‘Hotel du Lac’ on Lake Geneva.
 Those who ended their days here include James Joyce, Vladimir Nabokov, Thomas Mann and actors Audrey Hepburn and Charlie Chaplin.

 Swiss mountains and lakes have attracted amazing writers.
 Explore places that influenced Byron, Shelley, Dickens, Twain, Conan Doyle, Hesse, Mann, Tolkien, several Swiss writers & fabulous art.
 Read more